supersat/usbip-wsl2-instructions/README.md

 If you don't need the latest version you can get prebuilt versions located here:
 > https://github.com/cezuni/usbip-win/releases

+Note that the prebuilt version (0.3.5-dev) crashed on me. usbip-win was developed in the pre-WinUSB era, so using it on Windows 10 requires that you enable testsigned drivers.
+This has some security implications.

 ## Adding USB support to WSL Linux

 Install WSL 2: